 Do you hear that?
 The high-pitched whistling of eagles in the trees, a majestic – and once highly endangered – species.

-Eagle Passage, a world-class habitat showcasing several bald eagles, is opening Aug.
-3-4 at Northwest Trek.
+Eagle Passage, a world-class habitat showcasing several bald eagles, is now open at Northwest Trek.
 It tells the conservation story of this proud species from near extinction to robust wild populations.

 These eagles, unable to survive in the wild, will be cared for at the wildlife park as regal ambassadors for their species.
-They will have homes in a magnificent habitat near the park entry that uses existing trees and vegetation, surrounded by a 30-foot mesh.
+They now have homes in a magnificent habitat near the park entry built with living trees and vegetation, surrounded by a 30-foot mesh.

 Discover their stories and make your pledge to protect wildlife through an interactive digital station.